-Disc golf is such a thrifty sport to get involved in.
+Disc golf is such a thrifty sport.
 The only cost is a disc.
 You can buy a whole set, but our family just plays with one apiece for now.
-It is so much fun and all the courses we have used so far have been free of charge.
-We find out about them in the towns we visit with a simple internet search “disc golf courses in…” We like reading the reviews found on Yelp about the different courses before we pick one in the area we are in.
+It is so much fun, and all the courses we have used so far have been free of charge.
+We find out about them in the towns we visit with a simple internet search “disc golf courses in…” We like reading the reviews found on Yelp about the different courses before we pick one in the area.

-We ate inside and I tried the slaw dog.
+We ate inside, and I tried the slaw dog.
 It is basically a hot dog with coleslaw on it.
-I never would have thought the two would go together but they were very good.
+I would never have thought the two would go together, but they were delicious.
 I also had the frosted orange shake.
 That was REALLY good.

 We spent the morning of our last full day in Atlanta at the Fernbank Museum of Natural History.
 The building itself held several exhibits but our favorite part of the morning was exploring the Fernbank Forest.

 This was the last CityPASS attraction for Atlanta that we saw.
-I enjoyed all 5 places included in the pass and our thrifty family loved the savings it gave us as we explored Atlanta.
+I enjoyed all five places included in the pass, and our thrifty family loved the savings it gave us as we explored Atlanta.
 We are already looking into using the CityPASS for Seattle.

 On Thursday we said goodbye to Atlanta to explore other areas in Georgia.
 I was sad to leave our campsite at Stone Mountain.

 Despite the horrifically busy Atlanta traffic I truly did love our time in Atlanta.
-Strange thing is, Atlanta was not on our original trip plan.
-We had planned to spend sometime on the coast of North and South Carolina, but then hurricane Matthew caused damage to the campsites we had booked causing them to cancel our reservations.
+The strange thing is, Atlanta was not on our original trip plan.
+We had planned to spend some time on the coast of North and South Carolina, but then Hurricane Matthew caused damage to the campsites we had booked causing them to cancel our reservations.

 Thursday evening we pulled into Skidaway Island State Park.
 I immediately fell in love with the trees dripping with Spanish moss.